OasisDEX/oasis-borrow/README.md

 - `ETHERSCAN_API_KEY` - The value is used to create the corresponding etherscan endpoint.
 For each transaction, there is a url that leads to that TX details in etherscan.

-- `SENTRY_RELEASE` - The release in sentry.io.
-Used by sentry.io to generate and upload source maps
-  for a given release at build time, and tie those source maps to errors sent to sentry at run time.

-- `SENTRY_AUTH_TOKEN` - auth token used by sentry.io to upload source maps.

 As mentioned previously, there is also the custom express server part which uses the env variables at _run time_